-Deep Session Inspection employs a unique five-step process to analyze network traffic – providing the visibility, analysis, and control options necessary to prevent data breaches.
+Deep Session Inspection employs a unique five-step content inspection process to analyze network traffic – providing the visibility, analysis, and control options necessary to prevent data breaches.
 Combining accuracy with speed, the steps are executed in memory (not on disk) so advanced threats and data theft can be prevented in real time.

 Step 1.
 Packet Capture: Packets are captured flowing across the network either out-of-band or inline on the network.

 Step 2.
-Session Reassembly: Session packets are reassembled in memory into sessions in order to conduct deep session and payload inspection.
+Session Reassembly: Session packets are reassembled in memory into sessions in order to conduct deep session and payload content inspection.

 Step 3.
 Channel Control: Channels are analyzed and usage policies are automatically executed, enabling an organization to see and control what is occurring across the network and detect and contain traffic that creates significant data theft risk.